2 Care, prevention and counselling

 2-12 What is periconception care?

 Periconception care is the care of women’s health before conception (i.e. before falling pregnant) and in early pregnancy (the first eight weeks) to prevent congenital disorders.
-Periconception care tries to ensure the best possible health care for women to help them conceive a normal infant and to reduce the risks of damage to the embryo in early pregnancy.
+Periconception care tries to ensure the best possible health care for women to help them conceive a healthy infant and to reduce the risks of damage to the embryo in early pregnancy.
 It should also include fathers in pregnancy preparation and care, and promote responsible fatherhood.
 The whole community should also be educated about the importance of good periconception care.

 Good periconception care can prevent some congenital disorders.